bookwyrm-social/documentation/content/using_bookwyrm/privacy-controls.md

 To limit this, go to `Settings - Edit Profile - Privacy` and enable 'Manually approve followers'.
 This allows you to vet follow requests, or limit them just to your friends.

-Other privacy settings are explained at the bottom of this page.
-[Click here](#privacy-related-settings) to scroll down to them.
+Other privacy settings are explained [at the bottom of this page](#privacy-related-settings).

 ---